Skip to content

 image.png

-Then open port 7899, as shown in the figure below:
+Then open port 7899 as shown below:

 image.png